The author would like to say a special thank you to Dr. Jane Holmes of Auckland, New Zealand. Jane has provided detailed breakthrough information

 in 1774 (click here) was himself a throwster and demonstrating the Tunaley's involvement in silk throwing fifty

 years after the Old Silk Mill was built.
 Jane has provided much detail on Constantia Tunaley (nee Snape), her father William Snape and her grandfather

 (William Snape Snr.-1706-1794) millowner, toolmaker and ironmonger for wholesale and retail.
 (N.B. other of Jane's contributions are preceded by

 the initials "J.H.").

-Acknowledgements and thanks to Mr. Paul Tunaley and Mr. Marcus Tunaley for transcribing and providing various will documents along with other detailed
+Acknowledgements and special thanks also to Mr. Paul Tunaley and Mr. Marcus Tunaley for transcribing and providing various will documents along

 Particular thanks to Mr. Paul Tunaley for his work regarding the Manchester Tunaley family, the Tunaley connection with the Cox family, his work